BrentLeeSF/algo/DesignPatterns/README.md

 <br />
 **1. Behavioral Pattern** <br />
 -explains how objects interact.<br />
--It describes how different objects and classes send messages to each other to make things happen and<br />
+-identify common communication patterns among objects<br />
 -how the steps of a task are divided among different objects.<br />
--Where Creational patterns mostly describe a moment of time (the instant of creation),<br />
-and Structural patterns describe a more or less static structure, Behavioral patterns describe a process or a flow<br />
+-Behavioral patterns describe a process or a flow<br />
 <br />
 **BEHAVIORAL DESIGN PATTERNS**<br />
 **Chain of responsibility** - A way of passing a request between a chain of objects to handle request<br />